Emmaus University exists to train Christ-like redemptive leaders for the transformation of Haiti, the Caribbean, and

 Emmaus University is Wesleyan-Arminian in its theological orientation and adheres strongly to the Wesleyan-Holiness Tradition placing special emphasis on the moral transformation of the believer’s heart and mind into the likeness of Christ.
 Like John and Charles Wesley, our education aims at producing in our students a heart fully devoted in love toward God and their neighbor.
 Such full devotion brings about a transformation in one’s worldview, in one’s affections or loves, and in one’s disposition; and it is expressed in humble obedience.
 Our doctrinal beliefs and commitments are spelled out more specifically in our Statement of Faith and Ethos Statement

 “The greatest challenge facing the church in Haiti is not poverty, corruption, or bad economics, but worldview: it needs transformational preaching and discipleship from its leaders.
-Emmaus Seminary sends out Christian men and women as leaders equipped and committed to redeeming their nation.” – Dr. B. Easley
+Emmaus University sends out Christian men and women as leaders equipped and committed to redeeming their nation.” – Dr. B. Easley

-Emmaus was founded as the Emmaus Vocational Bible School in the 1950s by the One Mission Society.
+Emmaus was founded as the Emmaus Vocational Bible School in the 1967 by OMS International (now called One Mission Society).
 After many years of successful training of Haitians for bi-vocational ministry, EVBS closed as a vocational school in 2001.
 It reopened the next year in August 2001 as Emmaus Biblical Seminary and focused exclusively on theological education.
 Dr. Bill Cooper was appointed as the newly-renamed Seminary’s first president.

 In 2006, land was purchased in Acul du Nord and construction began on a new seminary campus.
 Construction was completed in 2009 and the new campus was officially dedicated in January of 2010, the Monday before the earthquake that struck Port-au-Prince.
 Classes began to be held on the new campus later that spring.
 Dr. Bryan Easley was appointed president beginning July of 2010.
 Dr. Matt Ayars, who had served as Seminary Vice-Rector, followed as the seminary’s president in July of 2012.

 In 2015, the Seminary, in partnership with Indiana Wesleyan University, offered its first graduate degree, the Master of Christian Education.